CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 ## Upgrade Guide from 3.1.0 to 4.0.0

 * ### Cyences Settings
-    * Go through the [Cyences App Configuration]({{ site.baseurl }}/install_configure/configuration/#products-setup-data-source-macros) and make required changes
+    * Visit the [Cyences App Configuration]({{ site.baseurl }}/install_configure/configuration/#products-setup-data-source-macros) page to make changes.

-    * The "Microsoft 365 Defender Add-on for Splunk" is deprecated.
-Use "Splunk Add-on for Microsoft Security" addon for O365 Defender ATP data collection.
+    * The "Microsoft 365 Defender Add-on for Splunk" has been deprecated.
+Use the "Splunk Add-on for Microsoft Security" instead for O365 Defender ATP data collection.